attevaltojarvi/drf-crud-proxy/README.md

 ## Requirements

-- Python 3.7 (though will surely work with any 3.x version)
+- Python 3.6 or 3.7 (probably older versions as well)
 - Django 2.0 or 2.1
+- Django REST Framework 3.x

 ## Installation